 Though the biggest difference lies in flexibility.

 KubeVela is fully programmable.
-The deployment workflow in KubeVela are composed by LEGO-sytle CUE modules and can be extended at any time when your needs grow.
-Comparing to this mechanism, traditional PaaS systems are highly restricted, i.e. they have to enforce constraints in the type of supported applications and capabilities, and as application needs grows, you always outgrow the capabilities of the PaaS system - this will never happen in KubeVela platform.
+All of its deployment workflow and component feature set are LEGO-style CUE modules and can be extended or removed in-place when your needs change.
+Comparatively, traditional PaaS systems are highly restricted, i.e. they have to enforce constraints in the supported types of applications and capabilities.
+When your needs expand, you always outgrow the capabilities of the PaaS system - this will never happen in KubeVela platform.

 Serverless platform such as AWS Lambda provides extraordinary user experience and agility to deploy serverless applications.
 However, those platforms impose even more constraints in extensibility.
-They are arguably "hard-coded" PaaS.
+They are arguably "hard-coded" PaaS, so KubeVela differ from them in similar way.

 The typical example is Hashicorp's Waypoint.
 Waypoint is a developer facing tool which introduces a consistent workflow (i.e., build, deploy, release) to ship applications on top of different platforms.